-Listed below are a few things you should be especially watchful for and/or want to ask about prior to visiting someone's home:
+Listed below are a few things parents should be especially watchful for and/or want to ask about prior to visiting someone's home:

-• Do they have a pool?
+- Do they have a pool?
 Does it have a fence with a self-closing, self-latching gate?
-Can the children get to the area where the pool is located?
+Can the children get to the area where the pool is located? - Are there guns in the house?
+Are they stored unloaded in a locked box with the bullets locked separately?